 Conversations in the office should be conducted in a low voice, as befits an office environment.

 Perfumes, colognes, and other scented products

 There are full-time workers in our office who are extremely sensitive to chemicals typically found in perfumes, colognes, soaps, and in hair-care and other products.
-We respectfully ask you to be mindful of this, and not come into our office after applying strongly scented products to yourself or your clothing.
+We respectfully ask you to be mindful of this.

 The office has a well-stocked reference library in which subject areas are clearly labeled.
 All are welcome to use reference materials (and contribute to them), but please put the books back where you found them.